tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 ### Data speed

 This new analytics platform isn't real time like the old dashboard analytics, but does not have a significant delay.
 We're continually improving the speed, and hope to have a standard SLA for dashboard reporting.

+### Unique counts

+One thing to be aware of is that unique counts may be within a 4% window of error across the dashboard.
+For example, if you have 100 total clicks, and 90 were truly unique, it's possible that the dashboard could report within 4% of that 90 number.
+If you want true uniques, the export functionality will help.